FREE Paracord Survival Bracelet - 6-in-1, Military-Grade 500lb Paracord, Compass, Firestarter and WhistleClaim Now →

 - Shaving supplies (razors & creams, talc, after shave)

 A good night’s rest is important in any situation.
 Bedding may not get changed as often during an emergency but it still needs to happen.
 Sheets and pillows that you put back don’t have to be the fanciest thing in the store.
-Sometimes Amazon will have sheet sets that are $10 or less and no they are not thick but they are serviceable and they are really great for summer or spring.
-Bulk packs of pillows can be a real bargain too.
 Bed bugs and other vermin can be more of an issue during SHTF so encasing your mattresses now will help things stay cleaner and you will be far less likely to have to try to get bed bugs out of the inner parts of a mattress.
 This can be very hard if not impossible.

 - Inflatable Mattresses and Repair Kits